duylongpro99/this2that/docs/tasks/items/T031-define-context7-query-templates.md

 - Goal is documented, implemented, or planned with clear owner and status.
 - Outputs are linked back to the backlog with evidence (code, tests, docs, or decisions).
 ## Tracking
-- Status: TODO
+- Status: Done
-- Owner: Unassigned
+- Owner: codex (2025-12-23)
 - Target Milestone: TBD
-- Links: N/A
+- Links: `docs/context7-query-templates.md`, `docs/architecture.md`